nataliesediva/english-for-designers/00-year-end-review/index.md

 ## 2) What did you like least about this course?

-Watching 30 min lenght video :D that was killing me.
+Watching 30 min length video :D that was killing me.

 ## 3) What were the top (three) things you learned this year?